Cassiexu123/MechaCar_Statistical_Analysis/README.md

 ## Deliverables:
 Three technical analysis deliverables and a proposal of future statistics study:
-1.Deliverable 1: Linear Regression to Predict MPG 2.Deliverable 2: Summary Statistics on Suspension Coils 3.Deliverable 3: T-Test on Suspension Coils 4.Deliverable 4: Design a Study Comparing the MechaCar to the Competition
+-Deliverable 1: Linear Regression to Predict MPG -Deliverable 2: Summary Statistics on Suspension Coils -Deliverable 3: T-Test on Suspension Coils -Deliverable 4: Design a Study Comparing the MechaCar to the Competition

 ## Linear Regression to Predict MPG
 1.Vehicle length and ground clearance provided a non-random amount of variance to the mpg values in the dataset, as shown by their low p-values.
 In other words, the vehicle length and ground clearance have a significant impact on the mpg value in the dataset.